utcompling/textgrounder/README.txt

 The code in Geolocate.scala does the actual geolocating.
-Although these are written in Java and can conceivably be run directly using `java`, in practice it's much more convenient using either the `textgrounder` driver script or some other even higher-level front-end script.
+Although these are written in Java and can conceivably be run directly using `java`, in practice it's much more convenient using either the `poligrounder` driver script or some other even higher-level front-end script.
-`textgrounder` sets up the paths correctly so that all libraries, etc. will be found, and takes an application to run, knowing how to map that application to the actual class that implements the application.
-Each application typically takes various command-line arguments, and `textgrounder` itself also takes various command-line options (given *before* the application name), which mostly control operation of the JVM.
+`poligrounder` sets up the paths correctly so that all libraries, etc. will be found, and takes an application to run, knowing how to map that application to the actual class that implements the application.
+Each application typically takes various command-line arguments, and `poligrounder` itself also takes various command-line options (given *before* the application name), which mostly control operation of the JVM.

-In this case, document geotagging can be invoked directly with `textgrounder` using `textgrounder geolocate-document`, but the normal route is to go through a front-end script.
+In this case, document geotagging can be invoked directly with `poligrounder` using `poligrounder geolocate-document`, but the normal route is to go through a front-end script.
 The following is a list of the front-end scripts available: